 This article first appeared under the title “Christians Criticizing Christians: Can It Be Biblical?” in the Viewpoint column of the Christian Research Journal, volume 15, number 02 (1992).
+The full text of this article in PDF format can be obtained by clicking here.
 For further information or to subscribe to the Christian Research Journal, go to: http://www.equip.org/christian-research-journal/.

 Mike Warnke, whose lucrative career careened through four marriages and more than one affair, says God will judge Cornerstone magazine for printing a report disproving his ex-satanic high priest “testimony” and exposing his moral lapses.
 Healing movement televangelist Benny Hinn says God will attack CRI president Hank Hanegraaff and his family because he criticizes Hinn and his Faith movement colleagues.
 Lauren Stratford’s supporters charge Bob and Gretchen Passantino as agents of Satan because we published evidence that Stratford’s best-selling testimony of satanic ritual abuse was false.